Achille Van Acker

-Achille Van Acker (8 April 1898 – 10 July 1975) was a Belgian politician who served three terms as the prime minister of Belgium between 1946 and 1958.
+Achille Van Acker (8 April 1898 – 10 July 1975) was a Belgian politician who served three terms as the prime minister of Belgium between 1945 and 1958.
 A moderate from Flanders, Van Acker was a member of the Belgian Socialist Party (PSB–BSP) and played an important role in the creation of the Belgian welfare state after World War II.

 Biography

 Early life

-Achille Honoré Van Acker was born into a working class family in Bruges, Belgium in 1898 as the youngest of 12 children.
-He only attended school until the age of 11.
+Achille Honoré Van Acker was born into a working class family in Bruges, West Flanders, Belgium in 1898 as the youngest of 12 children.
+He only attended school until the year of him turning 11.
 Despite entering the workforce, Van Acker read widely and joined several social associations in Bruges.
 At the outbreak of World War I, he was refused by the Belgian Army because he suffered from astigmatism.
 While the Germans occupied most of Belgium, Van Acker fled into the small section of unoccupied territory behind the Yser Front where he worked in various menial capacities.
 Mixing with Belgian soldiers during the war, Van Acker became involved in socialist politics, developing a distinctive ideology based on moderate social democracy.
-After the end of the war, he returned to Bruges and joined the Belgian Labour Party (Belgische Werkliedenpartij, POB–BWP) and became active in socialist groups, trade unions, and cooperatives.
+After the end of the war, he returned to Bruges and joined the left leaning Belgian political party, the Belgian Labour Party (Belgische Werkliedenpartij, POB–BWP) and became active in socialist groups, trade unions, and cooperatives.

 In 1926, Van Acker was elected to a position in Bruges' city council and, in 1927, became a POB–BWP member of the Chamber of Representatives aged 29.
 In his early years in parliament, Van Acker developed particular expertise in social security legislation.

 In May 1940, Belgium was invaded by Nazi Germany.
 Following the Belgian surrender and the start of the German occupation, the head of the POB–BWP Henri de Man announced the dissolution of the socialist party as part of a policy of collaborationism.
 Van Acker retreated from public life.
 In 1941, however, he rejoined the illegal socialist party and underground trade union movement under the nom de guerre "Monsieur André" and travelled around the country making contact with party sections.
 At the Liberation of Belgium in September 1944, Van Acker emerged as the head of the POB–BWP's successor party, the Belgian Socialist Party (Belgische Socialistische Partij, PSB-BSP).

 In December 1944, while serving as a government minister, Van Acker implemented Belgium's social security system.